 Finally, realising that this gentle provincial world less than an hour from Paris by train was unknown to many Parisians, let alone foreign visitors, she decided to write a guide to it herself.
 She illustrated her selection of favourites from the scores of places she had discovered with her own photos and maps, based on her experience of visiting them on foot.

 An Hour From Paris, her guide to 20 little-known daytrips around an hour from Paris by train, first appeared in 2002 and is in its third edition (2019).
 The fourth edition is in preparation and will appear in 2025, in full colour.
 Half An Hour From Paris, ten more daytrips around half an hour from Paris by train, was first published in 2018.
-The enlarged updated second edition in full colour will be published in January 2023.
-10 New Trips An Hour From Paris is a further selection of ten daytrips, exclusively available as pdf downloads either separately or as a set here.
+The enlarged updated second edition in full colour containing 12 trips will be published in June 2023.
+10 More Trips An Hour From Paris is a further selection of ten daytrips, exclusively available as pdf downloads either separately or as a set here.

 As a freelance journalist she has written on offbeat travel in France and elsewhere, French hiking trails, Paris restaurants, sailing, dancing, bird-watching and yoga for the Financial Times, Daily Telegraph, Sunday Telegraph, Independent, Mail on Sunday and other publications.
 You can view them here.

 She has taught English in Paris at the British Institute, Sciences Po, France Télécom, the OECD, UNESCO and the Assemblée Nationale and edits scientific articles for international publication for the Paris School of Economics and other French universities.

 Annabel lives in a studio on the Ile St Louis, from where she continues to enjoy making new discoveries in the Ile de France, as well as further afield.